zalando/skipper/packaging/readme.md

 # Packaging

-This directory contains additional scripts and artefacts for packaging Skipper for different platforms or package managers.
+This directory contains additional scripts and artifacts for packaging Skipper for different platforms or package managers.
 (Currently, only docker.)

 ## Docker